chato94/A/readme.md

   5. It servers the HTML file and dependencies in the `/404` directory.

+  * If a website folder does not have an HTML file, the server serves the contents in the `/404` directory.

 * The `index.js` file has support for 2 command line arguments, each separated with a space (or more, but are still counted as one argument)
   * `-v[erbose]`: logs additional information about how each request is being processed to the terminal window